Pathik-code/twitter_data_scrapper/README.md

+This Data Scrapping Consist of Python file where we are using the twitter account login credentails.
+We can scrap any users details without having the login in the twitter. but if want to scrape the comments of any post then users required the login.
+Using the python selenium package we started scraping the data. this projects need the details where the one .csv file is required where we need to paste all the url from which we had to scrape the data.

+1. Checking that how many of the json have the 0 comments -- this is because some url data scrapping failed -- so repeating again to get the data of these url again.
+2. Data Cleaning
+-- removing the duplicates comments and the unreadable unnecessary comments.
+3. complete raw data prepared.
+4. Keybords finding
+5. best model for the analysis.  -- choose
+6. then figuring out the analysis things what we required
+7. based on the requirement witing the prompt and get the output.
+8. graph making
+9. then bert model using for the analysis output.
+10.

+ Finalize keyword & date range
+ 1. find the frequency of the hashtag and frequent word from the output list.
+ 2.

+ Implement and test tweet scraper

+ Build preprocessing & language detection module

+ Fine-tune BERT for stance, sentiment, emotion

+ Develop LLM prompt templates & API integration

+ Design and compute n-gram and co-occurrence analytics

+ Create visualization scripts (Matplotlib/Plotly)

+ Validate with manual annotations and compute metrics

+ Automate end-to-end pipeline with Airflow or cron

+ Document code, findings, and maintain reproducible notebooks

 # Twitter/X Comments Scraper and Processor

 This project consists of two main Python scripts that work together to scrape and process comments from Twitter/X posts.
 The scripts are designed to handle multiple URLs and provide robust error handling and checkpoint saves.